cnotv/cpu-monitoring/README.md

 Display CPU high load values.

+## Functionality

+After running both client and server, a state of the dashboard is created on page loaded, based on defined [configuration](client/src/config/cpu.tsx).

+It also contain an initial state, which will then be updated.

+The computation is done based on the size of the stored logs, defined in combination of the configuration of the project.

+Alerts will then be visualized as logs and eventually the card highlighted.

+Check [task requirements](/TASK.md) for further technical details.

 ## Start project

-The project is set to deploy and use independently both client and server.
+The project is set to deploy and use independently client and server.

-Remember to install packages for both the paths:
+Install packages:
 ```bash
 cd client && yarn
 cd server && yarn
 ```

-To launch the app do:
+Launch the app:
 ```bash
 yarn start:client
 yarn start:server